-Gambino was only 19 when he became a “made man” in the Mafia.
-And he fell in with a group of young mafiosos known as the “Young Turks.”
+Born in Palermo, Sicily in 1902, Carlo Gambino immigrated to the United States and landed in New York.
+Soon after, Gambino was just 19 when he became a “made man” in the Mafia.
+And he fell in with a group of young Mafiosos known as the “Young Turks.”
 Led by figures like Frank Costello and Lucky Luciano, the Young Turks had a different view of the future of the American Mafia than the older, Sicilian-born members.

 Like the country itself, they thought that the Mafia needed to be more diverse and forge ties to non-Italian organized crime groups.
 But this rubbed many of the old guard of the Mafia, often called “Moustache Petes” by the younger members, the wrong way.